stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 =======================================

-The directory '/home/user/CAV2022-AeC' (i.e., $HOME/CAV2022-AeC) in the virtual
-machine contains the STLmc tool and experiments.
-To start the STLmc tool, run 'stlmc' in the subdirectory 'src', using the command line.
-You can find the model file 'therm.model', explained in Sec.
-3 of our paper, in the subdirectory 'benchmarks/paper/thm-ode'.
+In this section, we shortly demonstrate the usage of the STLmc tool on our VM (i.e., STLmc.ova) using the two networked thermostat controller model, explained in Sec.
+3 of our paper.

+We start our demo by login to the VM and going to the source directory of our tool:

+  user@VB:~: cd '/home/user/CAV2022-AeC/src'

-The following command performs a robust STL model checking the property labeled 'f2' of the thermostat model at bound 5 and time bound 30 with respect to robustness threshold 2 using parallelized 2-step algorithm and dReal:
+We can use 'stlmc' in the 'src' directory to start the STLmc tool.
+The following command found a counterexample of the formula 'f2' of the thermostat model at bound 2 with respect to robustness threshold 2 using parallelized 2-step algorithm and dReal:

 user@VB:~/CAV2022-AeC/src$./stlmc ../benchmarks/paper/thm-ode/therm.model \
                                   -bound 5 -time-bound 30 -threshold 2 \
                                   -goal f2 -solver dreal -two-step -parallel \
 		 	  	                        -visualize

 The analyses in VM took 91 seconds for 'f2' (found counterexample) on AMD Ryzen 9 3.3GHz with VM quad-core and 4GB of memory.